godalming123/common-assembly/design.md

   </tr>
   <tr>
     <td colspan="2">Variable mutation during a function being ran</td>
-    <td>Define (at the function defintion and the function call) which variables it mutates, and have const by default</td>
+    <td>Define (at the function definition and the function call) which variables it mutates, and have const by default</td>
   </tr>
   <tr>
     <td rowspan="2">Unexpected/unhandled errors</td>